CrayLabs/SmartSim-Scaling/driverthroughput/README.md

         which language to use for the tester "cpp" or "fortran"
 ```

-So for example, the following command could be run to execute a battery of
+For demonstration, the following command could be run to execute a battery of
 tests in the same allocation

 ```bash